-In addition, SoPA can award 12 elective credits to individuals who are graduates of training academies for police officers, firefighters and paramedics.
-Individuals applying for these credits must be able to document their graduation from a training academy and/or certification as a firefighter, policy officer or paramedic.
+Up to 12 elective credits may be awarded to graduates of police officer, firefighter, and paramedic training academies.
+Individuals applying for these credits must be able to document their graduation from a training academy and/or certification as a firefighter, police officer, or paramedic.

 Registration Policies and Procedures

 SoPA students are governed by the registration policies and procedures set by the university.
-Consult the Registration Policies and Procedures in the University Policies and Procedures section of the university catalog regarding the registration and confirmation process.
+Consult the University Catalog Registration Policies and Procedures regarding the registration and confirmation process.

 Tuition and Fees

-Consult the SoPA Website for current tuition rate and fee schedule.
+Consult the SoPA Website for current tuition rates and fee schedules.

 In addition to tuition, SoPA students pay university and student activity fees.
 Special fees are charged for laboratory and studio courses, and special examinations as specified in the Schedule of Classes published by the Registrar's Office.